JoelPomerantz/seepcity/interactive map/Vector Layer Processing Steps.md

 	* In the Processing Toolbox, under GRASS commands > Vector, select v.transform.pointsfile
 	* Choose the DXF layer you just imported as the input layer
 	* For the points file, browse to Data > Georeferencing > `vector_transform.points`
-	* Under Transformed, click the browse button and choose Save to file
+	* Under Transformed, click the browse button and choose 'Save to file'
 	* Browse to the appropriate folder (transformed shapefiles are currently in Data > Shapefiles > Transformed Raster Layers) and give the layer an appropriate name
 	* Keep ‘Open output file after running algorithm’ checked
 	* Click Run to execute the algorithm.
 If all goes well, the transformed shapefile should show up in the layers panel.